 “It’s your festival,” Zoe started, but Ezekiel didn’t seem to understand her point.
 “Yours.
 You go enjoy yourself.
 Drink saké for me, too.”

 “The teacher said we can invite someone.
-One person per student.
-I can’t ask anyone except you.”
+You're my plus one!"

 “Come on, Zoe.
-Aren’t I your best friend and vice versa?”
+Aren’t I your best friend?”

 “Well, I was more thinking that you could use a break, far away from everything that’s going on here.
 But now that you brought it up, you seeing ghosts is a plus.”
 He smiled widely and tilted his head to the side.
 “What do you say, best friend?”